 All executors named in the Will may apply and a maximum of four administrators can apply – both online or using the paper forms.

 If applying online, all executors/ administrators who wish to apply must each have separate email addresses and mobile phone numbers.
-These are required to contact each executor/ administrator to invite them to sign the statement of truth.
+These are needed to contact each executor/ administrator to invite them to sign the statement of truth.

 There is a fee payable to the court for any probate application where the assets are valued at more than £10,000.